paula-c-schuler/codeup_2.dev/README.md

-This repository holds exercises done in the first front end web development bootcamp with Codeup in San Antonio, TX.
+Exercises for web development boot camp at Codeup in San Antonio, Texas, 2015.
-Languages include: HTML5, CSS, JavaScript, jQuery.
+Languages: HTML, CSS, JavaScript, jQuery and PHP.